Musa Çelebi: Ottoman Interregnum

 İsa defeated Musa and captured Bursa.
 Musa took refuge in Germiyanid territory, where he waited for a suitable moment to try again.
 In 1406, Mehmed, who had defeated İsa, became the sole ruler of the Anatolian portion of the empire, but he was no match for Süleyman of the Rumeli (European) portion.
 Mehmed and Musa met in Kırşehir in central Anatolia and formed an alliance against Süleyman.
 Most of the beyliks in Anatolia also supported this alliance.
-According to the terms of the alliance, Musa was transferred to the European part over the Black Sea where he allied himself with Mircea of Wallachia.
+According to the terms of the alliance, Musa was sent to the European part over the Black Sea where he allied himself with Mircea of Wallachia.
 Süleyman now had to fight on two fronts, against Mehmed in Anatolia and against Musa in Europe.
 This strategy was partially successful, as Süleyman gave up his hopes to conquer the Anatolian portion of the empire.
 However, he was able to defeat Musa at the battles of Kosmidion and Edirne.
-Despite his defeat, Musa continued with hit-and-run tactics against Süleyman up until 1410.
+Despite his defeat, Musa continued his hit-and-run tactics against Süleyman up until 1410.
 Meanwhile, Süleyman had lost most of his previous allies due to his uncontrollable temper.
-In 1411, Musa's tactics finally gave victory and he captured Edirne.
+In 1411, Musa's tactics finally prevailed and he captured Edirne.
 The defeated Süleyman, while attempting to escape into Byzantine territories, was killed by villagers on 18 February 1411, and Musa found himself as the co-sultan of the empire.